samirhadii/samirhadii.github.io/blog/posts/post1.md

-# First Blog Post
+# Zeroth Blog Post

-This is post 1 -> work in progress

-### Subheading

-Testing out storing blog posts as markdown files.
+This is an easter egg.
+If you found this page you're a ninja.